-The fifth and sixth milestones, however, were completed: the Federal Geospatial Platform was launched on June 14, 2016.
-Its geospatial data is made available to the public via the Government's Open Map Portal.
+The fifth and sixth milestones, however, were completed: the Federal Geospatial Platform was launched on 14 June 2016.
+Its geospatial data is made available to the public via the Government's Open Map Portal.5

 No additional departments or agencies adopted the IATI standard in the second year of the action plan, but the three that have adopted the standard account for over 90% of Canada's official development assistance.
-Canada positioned itself to further promote adoption of the IATI standard by taking over as chair of IATI's Governing Board and leading its Members' Assembly during 29-30 June, 2016.
+Canada positioned itself to further promote adoption of the IATI standard by taking over as chair of IATI's Governing Board and leading its Members' Assembly during 29-30 June 2016.6

-Did it open government?
 Access to information: Major